roatpkz/rsps-provably-fair/README.md

 hash     = SHA‑256(material)
 ```

-The hash (or a slice of it) is turned into an unsigned integer and mapped to a card, roll, mine, or flower according to the game‑specific rules below.
+The hash (or a slice of it) is turned into an unsigned integer and mapped to a card, roll, mine, boxing, or flower according to the game‑specific rules below.

 > **Quick adoption:** The heavy lifting here is already done, just import the helpers, implement them to your wager logic, and you’re provably fair.
 In practice, most RSPS owners can ship a verifiable Flower-Poker / Dice / Mines / Blackjack release in a single afternoon with this release, giving players cryptographic proof that every deal, roll, or plant is 100% tamper-free.
 ---